-Having epilepsy does not mean that someone will automatically have learning difficulties, but some people with epilepsy report difficulties with memory, concentration and fatigue, all which impact learning.
+Having epilepsy does not automatically mean learning difficulties, but some people with epilepsy report difficulties with memory, concentration and fatigue, all which have an impact on learning.

-- The diverse symptoms of epilepsy.
-It is an “invisible” condition and seizures are only transient, so others often don’t recognise that people with epilepsy can have ongoing symptoms.
+Epilepsy is an “invisible” condition – seizures come and go, so others often don’t recognise that people with epilepsy can have ongoing symptoms

 Cognitive and learning difficulties